 Vietnamese coconut candy is a specialty in Ben Tre province with the main ingredients being coconut meat and malt sugar.
 The harmonious combination of incredibly simple ingredients creates wonderful flavors.
 This type of candy in Vietnam is chewy, soft, and slightly sweet, having the delicious smell of durian, cacao, and peanut,... which can meet various demands and interests of many people.
 Coconut candy is also regarded as a pleasant and meaningful gift for your family and friends after your amazing journey to the western region of Vietnam.

-Siu Chau candy is one of the must-try Vietnamese candies - Source: Internet
+Top must-try Vietnamese candies - Source: Internet

 Siu Chau candy is best-known in Nam Dinh province and appeared nearly 200 years ago.
 This Vietnamese candy is made of sugar, peanuts, glutinous rice, sesame, etc. The end product has the pinkish-brown color of amber, which is so fragrant, strongly sweet, and crispy.
 It leaves an indelible imprint on people’s memory, especially, it isn’t soggy after a long time.